garrandall/popular-music-data/tracks/even-a-fool-can-see-peter-cetera.md

 And now I can't go home
 She wants to be alone so
 Tell anyone who misses me that I'm alright
 Even a fool can see

 Nothing more to talk about
 It's over when it's over
 In the end you both stop trying
 In the end it's oh so sad
 And you are crying

 And now I can't go home
 She wants to be alone so
 Tell anyone who misses me that I'm alright
 Even a fool can see

 Won't ya tell me that I'm alright
 Even a fool like me

-Woo ooo I'm alright
+Woo oo I'm alright
 Even a fool can see
-Whoa ooo ooo ooo
+Whoa oo oo oo